 Playback: Live Streaming vs. Prerecorded

-You can not only compress and deploy video files from your own source video files but also stream live video from your Web cam to an FMS application.
+You can not only compress and deploy FLV files from your own source video files, but also stream live video from your Web cam to an FMS application.
 This application in turn can redistribute your live video stream to other users.
 FMS can even record the live stream for later playback!

-- Macromedia Flash Communication Server (FCS) 1.0 or newer, or Adobe FMS 2.0 or newer
+- Flash Communication Server (FCS) 1.0 or higher, or FMS 2.0 or higher

 - Compatible USB or FireWire Web cam or video source

-- Microphone connected to sound card or audio-in port, a USB headset/microphone, or a Bluetooth headset/microphone
+- Microphone connected to sound card or audio-in port, USB headset/microphone, or a Bluetooth headset/microphone

 - A Flash movie (the publisher) that negotiates the connection to a FCS/FMS application and publishes the video and audio stream to the server